anibalsanchez/XT-Sentry-for-Joomla/README.md

 ## Installation and configuration of Sentry

-To start with the configuration, first, create a new project in Sentry and find the DSN.
-The URI has this format: https://24...9d@sentry.io/...s.
+To start with the configuration, first, create a new project in [Sentry's Dashboard](https://sentry.io/settings/) and find the DSN.

 - Download and install this library.
 You can find the latest release [here](https://github.com/anibalsanchez/XT-Sentry-for-Joomla/releases).
 - Create a script (sentry.php) to initialize the client and copy it to the Joomla **/cli folder**.
 This is a sample client initialization: